New Apple TV 4K 2021 confirmed: here's when you can get it

 A new Apple TV 4K model has been announced, during tonight's Apple Spring Loaded event.

-The sixth-generation Apple TV hardware has finally been unveiled, with the Apple CEO Tim Cook-hosted event giving our first look at the streaming box, which comes with a revamped Siri remote as well as a new processor and HDR capability.
+The sixth-generation Apple TV hardware has finally been unveiled, with the Apple CEO Tim Cook-hosted event giving our first look at the streaming device, which comes with a revamped Siri remote as well as a new processor and high frame rate capability.

 We'd heard many a rumour around new Apple TV hardware – a so-called Apple TV 6, or Apple TV 4K (2021) – in the past few months.
 It's been nearly four years since the launch of the Apple TV 4K (2017) and over a year after the launch of the Apple TV Plus streaming platform, too, which means it's certainly high time for a refresh.

 But what exactly has been announced, what does it look like, and what will it cost?
-This new Apple TV guide will run you through what we know so far – though we are updating this page live during the event, so do refresh or check back to see what the latest information is every few minutes.
+This new Apple TV guide will run you through what we know so far.

 Cut to the chase